fmusella/In-silico_Hi-C_GAM_SPRITE/README.md

-t# *In-silico* implementation of Hi-C, GAM and SPRITE methods
+# *In-silico* implementation of Hi-C, GAM and SPRITE methods
 ## Authors
 Luca Fiorillo and Francesco Musella
 ## Reference